scBGI/scBiMapping/README.md

 # install
 pip install scBiMapping

-*note: the source code has not yet been uploaded (we will upload it once our paper is published); the currently uploaded codes have been compiled in python 3.11, and thus to run the package in python 3.11 is necessary)*
+*note1: the source code has not yet been uploaded (we will upload it once our paper is published); the currently uploaded codes have been compiled in python 3.11, and thus to run the package in python 3.11 is necessary).*

+*note 2: if you are a BGIer, you can directly use the public image (named scBiMapping) on the cloud platform.*

 # how to use
 *there are two major functions in scBiMapping: scBiMapping_DR and scBiMapping_annotation*